Trademarks are a great way to boost your business!

 Registering in a broader category will allow you to protect your rights more comprehensively, but the acquisition costs will also be higher.

-In the fashion industry, it is common to designate 25 basic classes for clothing and footwear, 18 classes for bags, 14 classes for jewelry, XNUMX classes for glasses and sunglasses, and XNUMX classes for perfumes.
+In the fashion industry, it is common to designate 25 classes for clothing and footwear as the base, 18 classes for bags, 14 classes for jewelry, 10 classes for eyeglasses and sunglasses (the classification will change from class 9 from January 2026), and 1 classes for perfumes.

 As the classification can be complicated, it may be a good idea to have a professional such as a patent attorney or lawyer check whether it properly covers your entire business.